Cisco-AMP/java_security/blog.md

 It is often overkill and a more restrictive serialization method (e.g. JSON) would usually work just as well.
 Using and validating against a more restrictive serialization standard gives an attacker less wiggle room.
 In the demo, a JSON document containing an array would allow us to accept a collection of `Strings` in a much safer manner.
-It looks like this will be required sooner or later, as Java maintainers [want to remove](https://www.bleepingcomputer.com/news/security/oracle-plans-to-drop-java-serialization-support-the-source-of-most-security-bugs/) Java serialization.
+Additionally, it looks like this will be required sooner or later, as Java maintainers [want to remove](https://www.bleepingcomputer.com/news/security/oracle-plans-to-drop-java-serialization-support-the-source-of-most-security-bugs/) Java serialization.

 #### Better Manage Dependencies
 In the demo, we used classes from `groovy-all` to craft our exploit.
 This was an unnecessary dependency for our server, which means it should be removed.
 Removing unnecessary dependencies gives an attacker less to work with.
+You can even remove parts of the Java standard library, starting in Java 9, by [creating a custom Java runtime](https://openjdk.java.net/jeps/282).

 If a dependency is needed, then it should be kept up to date.
 Generally, the latest bug fix release will do, as long as the major version being used is still supported.
 This also applies to the `groovy-all` dependency.
 Newer versions contain safeguards so `ConvertedClosure` and `MethodClosure` can't be abused like in the demo.
-You can read about the groovy safeguards [here](http://groovy-lang.org/security.html).
+You can read about the groovy changes [here](http://groovy-lang.org/security.html).

 #### Use Minimal Permissions
 If you run the demo and look at a process tree listing, then it will look something like this.